 CALL FOR PRESENTERS

-There is a pressing need in today’s world for innovation and transformation to serve the needs of all learners.
-As students bring increasingly diverse and intense needs to general and special education settings, traditional approaches and methods of collaboration are no longer sufficient to meet student needs.
+2020 Virtual Kids First National Conference addresses the pressing need in today’s world for innovation and transformation to serve the needs of all learners.
+In the wake of the COVID-19 outbreak, we are all adjusting to a new normal and creating new and innovative ways to connect with our students through digital learning.
+Additionally, as students bring increasingly diverse and intense needs to general and special education settings, traditional approaches and methods of collaboration are no longer sufficient to meet student needs.
 The current educational system fails many of our students.
-Many schools do not prepare students with the skills needed for the jobs the 21st century economy.
-In a hyper-connected world way we care for and educate our children needs to change.
+Many schools do not prepare students with the skills needed for jobs in the 21st century economy.
+In a hyper-connected world, the way we care for and educate our children needs to change.
 Many of the challenges facing today’s child-serving agencies have been met with outdated practices that leave children marginalized.

 It is time to put Kids First!